danielkaczmarczyk/dk-cs-notes/README.md

 # teach-yourself-cs-curriculum

 This document is my record of work towards a Self-Taught equivalent of a CS degree.
 The core curriculum is as perscribed by Oz Nova and Myles Byrne, authors of [teachyourselfcs.com](https://teachyourselfcs.com), but consists of additional resources that I have completed / am interested in.
 If you want to ask questions about the core curriculum, all the answers are to be found at the link above.
+The files in this repository are a collection of all the possible files, notes, etc. that I have been using for my work.
+It's a snapshot of a real-life workplace, with various papers and books scattered around than a repository of coherent code, and it should be treated as such.
+Use it to guess my process, look at resources I've worked on, etc.

 The purpose of this repository is twofold - to keep myself organised and accountable, and also to be able to share my experience with other people who are undertaking a similar challenge of completing this curriculum.